 - 2 pinches of salt

-- 1 jalapeno, diced with seeds and membrane removed
+- 1 jalapeno, diced with seeds and membrane removed, but two if you want

 - Garnishes: sliced cilantro, scallions, …

 Place the diced mango in a bowl, then add the bananas and shallots.
-Pour in the lime juice and stir immediately.
+Pour in the lime and lemon juices and stir immediately.
 The lime juice will help keep the bananas from turning brown.
+Combine in the diced apples.
 Add the sugar, vinegar, and salt and stir.
 Then add the jalapeno.
 Stir to mix, then set aside for five minutes.
 Sample the mixture and adjust the flavor to your taste.
 You may want more lime juice, sugar, salt, or even vinegar.
 Over the next hour the sugar will begin to draw plenty of liquid from the fruit.

 Refrigerate for at least one hour before serving.